r14227123-cloud/Hsin-Chi_Project/README.md

 ---
 ### Workflow
- <u>download the data → preprocessing → subject-level analysis → group-level analysis → ROI analysis</u>
+ *download the data → preprocessing → subject-level analysis → group-level analysis → ROI analysis*

 ### File tructure
 This [repo_structure](https://github.com/r14227123-cloud/Hsin-Chi_Project/blob/main/4.%20Documents/repo_structure.txt) file shows the file structure of this repository.

 ### User guide
-To replicate the results of my analysis, you can just follow the <u>sequence</u> of the folder.
+To replicate the results of my analysis, you can just follow the *sequence* of the folder.

 ---

 ### Get data
-* Understand the structure of the original data: [data_structure](https://github.com/r14227123-cloud/Hsin-Chi_Project/blob/main/1.%20Command_Files/data_structure.txt)
+* Understand the structure of the original data: [data_structure](https://github.com/r14227123-cloud/Hsin-Chi_Project/blob/main/1.%20Data_Acquisition/1.%20data_structure.txt)

-* This [get_data.txt](https://github.com/r14227123-cloud/Hsin-Chi_Project/blob/main/1.%20Command_Files/get_data.txt) file shows the bash command of how I get the data.
+* This [get_data](https://github.com/r14227123-cloud/Hsin-Chi_Project/blob/main/1.%20Data_Acquisition/2.%20get_data.txt) file shows the bash command of how I get the data.
 The original data is very large, so I used the regex (regular expressions) to extract the specific target and filter out the rest.

 ### Environment
 * Windows11